 The Trainer is very enthusiastic and the trainer tells you that you need to do some exercise.
-Get stronger and tone up, become more flexible, have rock hard abs and a core that will allow you to cross the Andes by frog without spilling your drink.
+Get stronger and tone up.
+Become more flexible.
+Have rock hard abs and a core that allows you to cross the Andes by frog without spilling your drink.

-All that has to happen is you to need to lose 15 kgs, buy various supplements, stop your alcohol input completely, associate with regular and frequent exercisers only and consume measured quantities of “carbs, fats and proteins” from now until such time as hell freezes over.
+All that has to happen is for you to need to lose 15 kgs.
+Buy various supplements, stop your alcohol input completely, associate with regular and frequent exercisers only.
+Learn to consume measured quantities of “carbs, fats and proteins” from now until such time as hell freezes over.

-It’ll only take 4 strenuous gym sessions a week at no little cost to yourself and two of the arranged times might be difficult as you sometimes take the kids to Total Tiddlywinks at that hour.
+It’ll only take 4 strenuous gym sessions a week at no little cost to yourself.
+Two of the arranged times might be difficult as you sometimes take the kids to Total Tiddlywinks at that hour.

 You leave this appointment lighter in the pocket and a little doubtful as to how this is going to play out.

-The following day is your partner’s birthday and you go out for a “few” celebratory drinks after work and when you wake the following day all you can face is a “Croque Monsieur” from the French bakery on the way to work…….
+The following day is your partner’s birthday and you go out for a “few” celebratory drinks after work.
+When you wake the following day all you can face is a “Croque Monsieur” from the French bakery on the way to work…….

 You didn’t stick to the plan…..again.